Couples & Family Therapy = $225 per session

 - Submit a copy of your invoice

-Information you will need when calling the insurance company about a patient:
+Information you will need when calling the insurance company:

 - Fulll name of client